Plastic bottles vs. aluminum cans: who'll win the global water fight?

 Ball told investors it planned to add 4-5 billion additional cans of capacity by mid-2021 to its existing 105 billion, but this does not even include potential expansion in the water sector.

-A shift of only 1% of global soft drinks, beer and bottled water from plastic and glass to cans, would mean a surge of 24 billion more cans, said the company, the third-biggest stock gainer among the S&P 500 index over the past 12 months.
+A shift of only 1% of global soft drinks, beer and bottled water from plastic and glass to cans, would mean a surge of 24 billion more cans, said the company, the third-biggest stock gainer among the S&P 500 index .SPX over the past 12 months.

 That 1% change would increase aluminum demand by around 310,000 tonnes, according to Patel at Wood Mackenzie and further shifts could counter wider market weakness.

-Major aluminum producers Alcoa and Norsk Hydro have cut estimates of global demand growth for aluminum recently, partly due to trade tensions between the United States and top metals consumer China.
+Major aluminum producers Alcoa (AA.N) and Norsk Hydro (NHY.OL) have cut estimates of global demand growth for aluminum recently, partly due to trade tensions between the United States and top metals consumer China.

 “You’re talking about billions and billions of water bottles, so there’s a potential revival for the aluminum can market,” said Patel.
 “But it’ll take three or four years to see if this is a real trend.”